raghuprathap/Partner_Dashboard/README.md

 # React_Dev_Setup
 Dev environment setup for react web application

-run the below commands from thr root of the project.
+run the below commands from the root of the project.

 // to run webpack
 webpack